 Thirdly, the countries themselves are still hesitant to change.
 Southeast Asian countries aren’t very involved in intraregional trade compared their European counterparts (24% versus 60%).

 The opposite is true, in fact.
 They’re often engaged in hostile activities against each other.
 Border disputes between Cambodia and Vietnam, along with the Indonesian forest fires, have both caused tensions in the region.

 There are other factors such as poor infrastructure, corruption, and unequal cost of logistics.

 However, even with the challenges faced today, ASEAN Council Chairman Mohamed Munir Abdul Majid said that AEC “is not the finished article.
-There is much work to be done.”
+There’s still much work to do.”